 If they were in the same classroom at school, they can do their work “side by side” on a video screen if they help each other and can stay focused while they work.

 Screen time doesn’t have to be mindless time.

 2. Play Video Games Together

-Another pretty obvious one, right?
+Another pretty obvious one is playing video games together.
 If our kids play games online, they probably already know how to connect with each other and talk while they play.

 My kids enjoy playing Roblocks together but I prefer when they play Prodigy together.
 It’s a math game that lets them each complete math problems at their own levels but they can also work towards a common goal or challenge.

 I honestly can’t stand Fortnight.
-But when I hear my son giggling with his friends who live 8 states away when they play together, it makes me feel a little better about Orange Justice.
+But when I hear my son giggling with his friends who live 8 states away when they play together, it makes me feel a tiny bit better about Orange Justice.

 3. Make Each Other Videos